We invite you to learn why Twin Cities Public Television (tpt) is an exceptional employer.

 Health and Well Being

 For more information on benefits information, please contact tpt's Compensation & Benefits Manager at (651) 229-1295.

 Equal Employment Opportunity

 Twin Cities Public Television will comply with all applicable laws governing equal employment opportunity.
 This policy extends to all applicants and employees and to all aspects of the employment relationship including but not limited to recruiting, hiring, promotion, transfer and compensation.

-Specifically, tpt is committed to providing equal employment opportunity for all qualified persons without regard to race, color, age, religion, sex, marital status, sexual preference, gender identity, gender identity expression, national origin, citizenship, veteran status, the presence of any sensory, mental, or physical disability, pregnancy and childbirth, genetic information, or any other reasons prohibited by applicable law, regulations, or ordinances relating to discrimination in employment.
+Specifically, tpt is committed to providing equal employment opportunity for all qualified persons without regard to race, color, age, religion, sex, marital status, sexual preference, gender identity, gender identity expression, national origin, citizenship, veteran status, the presence of any sensory, mental, or physical disability, pregnancy and childbirth, genetic information, familial status or any other reasons prohibited by applicable law, regulations, or ordinances relating to discrimination in employment.

 Twin Cities Public Television recognizes the value of maintaining positive business and personnel practices.
 All employees are responsible for supporting the Equal Employment Opportunity (EEO) policy.